-A woman dressed in a heavy, multi-layered skirt delivers a series of overpowering slaps to her opponent before dragging her across the ring by her long braids.
+A woman dressed in a heavy, multi-layered skirt delivers a series of powerful slaps to her opponent before dragging her across the ring by her braids.
 She then spits water on her face before smashing the bottle on her head.
 The audience boos and jeers, while the referee intentionally looks away.
 Suddenly, the victim makes a surprising flip and pins the villainous wrestler down.
 The referee counts to three, and the commentator announces the triumph of good over bad.
 The audience bursts into cheers and applause!

 They are the Fighting Cholitas, a group of woman wrestlers in Bolivia, who fight twice a week in El Alto in front of hundreds of spectators.
 To a casual visitor, the fights may appear to be just another scripted gimmick, but the roots of this fascinating combat run deep.
 Oppressed for centuries by their fellow Bolivians, these women are avenging themselves in a class-based, male-dominant society to reclaim the respect that they deserve.